University of Virginia's College at Wise: Accomplishments

-Since moving to NCAA Division II in 2013, the school has claimed conference titles in softball and men's golf and most recently in 2018 their women’s lacrosse program went undefeated in the regular season and finished with a conference championship in their former home of the Mountain East Conference.
+Since moving to NCAA Division II in 2013, the school has claimed conference titles in softball and men's golf.
+Most recently, in 2018, their women’s lacrosse program went undefeated in the regular season and finished with a conference championship in their former home of the Mountain East Conference.

-CAV-TV
+Student publications

+Newspaper

+The college's student newspaper, the Highland Cavalier, published its first edition in 1955, two years after the founding of the college.
+However, the most recent edition was published in 2014, over ten years ago.